Google launches Android P beta

 - Q3: Final release to AOSP and ecosystem

-We thus have three more previews to go before final release in the third quarter so don’t be surprised if you find plenty of bugs.
+We thus have three more previews to go before final release in the third quarter, so don’t be surprised if you find plenty of bugs.